 Penetrating trauma: At least one AIS ≥ 3 injury in any of the following AIS body regions: neck, thorax, and abdomen.

-All patients that did not qualify into any of the four patient cohorts, where stored into a fifth category, “other cohort.”
+All patients who did not qualify into any of the four patient cohorts, where assigned a fifth category called “other cohort.”
 Gender, age, NISS score were used in an adjusted model.
 All variables were categorical, except för age which was numerical.

 Data sources/measurement

 Data on AIS score-score, age, NISS-score, gender.
-GCS-score and intubation was provided from the SweTrau Registry.
+GCS-score and intubation was available from the SweTrau Registry.
 The OFI variable was added from the quality trauma registry at the Karolinska University Hospital.
 The variable is stores as a binary yes/no. Information on what area of improvement the OFI derives from is also provided.
 We used this to create a multilevel variable with different categories of OFI.

 Study size

 Of […] patients in the SweTrau trauma registry 2017-2022, […] had also been treated and assessed for OFIs at the Karolinska University hospital in accordance with standards for M&M conferences implemented at the hospital in 2017.
 All patients younger than 15 were excluded, as well as patients with missing data in variables relevant to assess cohort inclusion criteria, leaving 5,974 patients eligible for study.
-Table.1 shows numbers and distribution of missing values leading to exclusion.
+Table 1 shows numbers and distribution of missing values leading to exclusion.